 Exploring New Ideas

-The goals of the Department of Surgery Think Tank (DoSI-TT) sessions are to offer DoSI members a chance to openly discuss and explore new ideas and avenues of thought amongst their peers in a productive and collaborative environment.
-DoSI-TT sessions are held every two months and are based on a particular theme.
-Previous themes can be found in the archive list below.
-The DoSI-TT sessions also act as a means of monitoring DoSI projects and developments.
+INSTINCT Think Tank sessions offer INSTINCT members a chance to openly discuss and explore new ideas and avenues of thought amongst their peers in a productive and collaborative environment.
+These sessions are held every two months and are based on a particular theme.
+See previous themes below.
+Think Tank sessions also act as a means of monitoring INSTINCT projects and developments.

 February 2017 – “Organ Support Systems”